 - You were convicted for a low-level misdemeanor, and

-- You have already completed most or all of the terms of your probation while under supervision.
+- You have already completed most or all of your terms while under supervision.

-Supervised probation is typically imposed in serious cases involving
+Supervised probation is typically imposed in serious Colorado cases involving

 - white collar offenses,